jdroniou/matlab-SSP/README.md

 # matlab-SSP
-This repository contains the Matlab implementations of numerical schemes for the stochastic Stefan problem.
+This repository contains the Matlab implementations of numerical schemes for the deterministic and stochastic Stefan problem.
 The repository "matlab-pme" is used as a basic resource to build this code.
 The development of the codes here is a joint effort between Muhammad Awais Khan, Jerome Droniou and Kim Ngan Le.

 The schemes presented here are analysed in the article